 The cheapest way to travel around Croatia is by bus.
 The Bus network in Croatia is pretty good, buses are comfortable, modern, and reliable, and they are very frequent to and from the major resort towns in Croatia.

 The entire Dalmatia can be explored on the bus.
 If you plan on exploring Istria (especially inland Istria), Croatian islands, or you stay at a small and remote village anywhere in Croatia, then we suggest you rather rent a car, than rely on bus transport.

 For the rest, you'll be fine using this mode of transport.
-Don't forget that students and senior citizens have a discount with the majority (if not all) of bus companies.
+Don't forget that students and senior citizens have a discount on the majority (if not all) of bus companies.

 Avoid highways, travel on state roads instead!